Gov. Maura Healey (center, seated) signs a transportation bond bill in Melrose on May 3.

 “We know that residents’ quality of life and our state’s economic strength depends on people being able to get where they need to go safely and on time,” Healey said.
 “These Chapter 90 funds and millions more for six grant programs will help us deliver on critical road, bridge and infrastructure projects that communities and the traveling public need.
 We’re proud to sign this bill into law today, and grateful to the Legislature for their partnership.”

-The governor began the Chapter 90 process for fiscal 2025 when she filed her bill in Janaury.
-The Legislature enacted the bond bill on April 24 in the House and April 25 in the Senate.
+The governor began the Chapter 90 process for fiscal 2025 when she filed her bill in January.
+The House enacted the bond bill on April 24, followed by the Senate on April 25.

 The governor is now expected to file a companion bond terms bill, which must go through the legislative process before funding can be made available to communities.